-Japan is a nation that allows free worship, yet there are two religions that have more followers than the rest and today you will get to know them.
+Japan is a nation that allows free worship; however, there are two religions that have more followers than the rest, and today you will get to know them.

-The Japanese are not governed by a specific religious culture, but by the composition of several of them.
-However, Buddhism and Shinto are popular because they are the most practiced religions in this country.
+The Japanese are not governed by a specific religious culture but by the composition of several of them.
+However, Buddhism and Shintoism are popular because they are the most practiced religions in this country.

-According to studies, about 80% of people at some point in their lives practiced Buddhism and Shinto.
-In fact, often both religious activities go together.
+According to studies, about 80% of people have practiced Buddhism and Shintoism at some point in their lives.
+In fact, both religious activities are often practiced together.

-According to studies, Shinto has the most believers, followed by Buddhism, and thirdly, Christianity.
-However, today we are going to focus on the first 2.
+According to studies, Shintoism has more believers, followed by Buddhism and, in third place, Christianity.
+However, today we will focus on the first two.

 Buddhism and Shintoism

-Buddhism and Shintoism are so practiced in Japan and are so intertwined that they have a very popular phrase: the Japanese “are born Shinto and Buddhists die”.
+Buddhism and Shintoism are so practiced in Japan and are so intertwined that there is a very popular phrase: the Japanese “are born Shintoists and die Buddhists.”

 But, let’s talk a little about each of them.